edgelesssys/contrast/docs/docs/howto/workload-deployment/recover-coordinator.md

 This page guides you through the process of connecting to the Coordinator and restoring its state.

-### Connect to the Contrast coordinator
+### Connect to the Contrast Coordinator

-The released coordinator resource includes a LoadBalancer definition we can use.
+The released Coordinator resource includes a LoadBalancer definition we can use.

 ```sh